ACS Award In Colloid & Surface Chemistry

-The innovative, eye-opening atmosphere at Bell Labs, Bawendi says, drew him back there in 1988 for a postdoc.
-In 1990, he joined the faculty at MIT, where he is currently the Lester Wolfe Professor in Chemistry.
+Prieve, a Wisconsin native, attended the University of Florida and earned his bachelor’s degree in chemical engineering in 1970.
+He then traveled to the University of Delaware where he studied for the Ph.D. he earned in 1974.
+He’s taught and researched at Carnegie Mellon since 1975.

-Bawendi’s work has garnered countless awards, including the 2006 Ernest Orlando Lawrence Award in Materials Research from the Department of Energy.
-In 2007, he became a member of the National Academy of Sciences.
+In total, “Dennis Prieve has been a major force in advancing the science of colloidal phenomena,” Anderson says.

-Bawendi will present the award address before the Division of Colloid & Surface Chemistry.
+Prieve will present the award address before the ACS Division of Colloid & Surface Chemistry.

 Join the conversation